GraphBLAS/SuiteSparseSessions/Session7/README.md

 - Each layer handles different concerns (operation, typecasting, flipping)
 - Allows one template to handle all variations

-**Quote**: "Layers upon layers, macros upon macros.
-What is the bin op?
-Oh, the bin op is just add.
-This bin op is one step removed.
-This ewise op is like 2 steps removed from the actual operator."
-[01:43:28]

 ### Windows Challenges [02:19:00]
 [![02:19:00](https://img.youtube.com/vi/libeAi866NQ/default.jpg)](https://www.youtube.com/watch?v=libeAi866NQ&t=8340s)
 - Can't use standard shell commands
 - Forward slash vs backslash issues
 - CMake required (slower but more portable)
 - MinGW build system has special quirks

-**Quote about Windows**: "Of course, because why not put an underscore before a function is called by the user?
-Really."
-[00:19:46] (referring to `_lockfile` vs `lockfile`)

 ---